Cape Brett Track

 View of Cape Brett

-This track has many bluffs and steep cliffs that require extreme caution when tramping – please remain on the track at all times.
+This track has many bluffs and steep cliffs that require extreme caution when tramping – remain on the track at all times.

 You will need 8 hours of daylight one way to complete the journey to the old lighthouse settlement.